TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

 ## Accomplishments

-- Set Up Facial Blurring Using AWS Rekognition + Lambda -- In Progress
+- Set Up Facial Blurring Using AWS Rekognition + Lambda -- Compleyed
+    - Deploy Assets -- Completed
-    - Deploy Assets -- In Progress
+    - Integrate and Test -- In Progress
 - Implemented PFP Functionality
   - Retrieval of PFP from the File System -- Completed
   - Edit/Change PFP from the Edit Profile Page -- In Progress